Nous savons que vous voulez profiter de ces histoires de swap de maison de nos membres HomeLink.

 Wilfrid and I are back from a wonderful exchange in Queen Valley, Arizona where we had access not only to the house but also to a beautiful cabin in the mountains and I thought I would share our Shutterfly album with you.
 Probably too long but it was such an incredibly beautiful journey through 5 of the major Parks of Arizona and Utah that I wanted to share it with you.

-We wish you the best for 2015 and a very Merry Christmas.
+We wish you the best for the New Year and a very Merry Christmas.

-Best regards to the three of you and thank you for making our trips possible through our house exchanges.
+Best regards to both of you and thank you for making our trips possible through our house exchanges.

 David D., Vancouver BC says :